hphelion/documentation/network-quickstart.md

 **Note:** You can also use the [HP Cloud v13.5 Compute Service API](https://docs.hpcloud.com/api/v13/compute/) and [HP Cloud v13.5 Networking API](https://docs.hpcloud.com/api/v13/networking/) to configure your network.

-### Before you begin ####

-Before you can conigure a network, make sure you have activated the [compute service](#compute) and [installed the HP Cloud 13.5 CLI](#installcli), if you prefer to use the CLI.

-#### Installing the CLI #### {#installcli}

-Before you can use the CLI:

-1. Install Python-NovaClient and Python-NeutronClient on this server.
-See the [Knowledge Base](https://community.hpcloud.com/article/cloud-135-cli-installation-instructions) for instructions.

-2. Verify that you can access the Nova and Neutron APIs for your tenant from this Python Client by running the `nova list` and `neutron port-list` commands.

-#### Activating the compute service in HP Cloud #### {#compute}

-If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).

-Make sure you activate a compute instance in HP Cloud version 13.5 to access the networking and VPN capabilities.

 ### Viewing your network in the HP Public Cloud Console ### {#NetworkTopo}